 Choose your permit from the options listed below.
 Blue permits and carpooling are the only options for students.
 They're also the cheapest choices for staff, but you have other options as well.

 Free VIP blue permits are available for honorary and adjunct staff, and contractors and business tenants can buy orange permits.

 As a staff member or enrolled student, you can use Visa or MasterCard to buy a permit online if you log into my.monash.
 We'll mail your permit to your home address.
 If you can't use Visa or MasterCard, you can reserve a permit online and collect and pay for it at Monash Connect with a standard bank card that uses eftpos.

 Staff members can offset the cost of a permit through salary packaging.

-Visit our maps page to see how to get to any of our campuses around Melbourne or nearby Gippsland and to download campus maps, showing the parking areas.
+Visit our maps page to see how to get to any of our campuses and to download campus maps, showing the parking areas.

-Permits are annual and available from around the middle of February, but students who don't want to pay for a full year can make a half-payment.
-Also, student and staff permits become half price just before second semester.
+Permits are available for an annual period or a half-year period.
+Annual permits are available from around the middle of February each year, but students who don't want to pay for a full year can make a half-payment for a half-year permit.